 Additions to Imatest 5.1

-Imatest 5.1, to be released in April 2018, has some important enhancements that increase the megapixel suitability of most Imatest charts by up to a factor of 2.
-The MTF for most charts, which is a function of the chart media and printing technique, has been measured, and the measurements have been fit to a simple two-parameter function which can be used to correct MTF measurements by deconvolution (by dividing the measured camera MTF by the chart MTF function projected on the image sensor).
+Imatest 5.1, released in April 2018, has an important enhancement that increases the megapixel suitability of most Imatest charts by up to a factor of 2.
+The MTF for most charts, which is a function of the chart media and printing technique, has been measured and fit to a simple two-parameter function that can be used to correct MTF measurements by deconvolution (by dividing the measured camera+chart MTF by the chart MTF function projected on the image sensor).
 The correction can be applied by entering an MTF correction file into the settings windows for any MTF calculations.
 For more details, see Compensating camera MTF measurements for chart and sensor MTF.

 A Chart Quality Calculator that uses the new MTF functions is also available.
-It provides a clearer and more accurate estimate of MTF suitability (including the expected MTF loss from the media without and with the correction) than the older Chart Quality Index.
+It provides a clearer and more accurate estimate of MTF suitability (including the expected MTF loss from the media with and without the correction) than the older Chart Quality Index.